 Each Thanksgiving, we are brought together through food, community, and tradition to reflect on the year and give thanks.
 This holiday, pet owners can make sure they are showing appreciation to their furry friends by protecting them from any hazards these festivities may bring.

-Kit Darling, infection control coordinator at the Texas A&M College of Veterinary Medicine & Biomedical Sciences (CVM), advises pet owners on how to best approach the holiday to keep their pets happy and healthy.
+Kit Darling, infection control coordinator at the Texas A&M College of Veterinary Medicine & Biomedical Sciences (CVM), advises pet owners on how to best approach the Thanksgiving holiday to keep their pets safe and happy.

 “Many of the foods we eat at Thanksgiving are rich and can cause digestive problems, pancreatitis and may be poisonous to our pets,” Darling said.
 “Foods that can be harmful to our pets include turkey skin, dark meat, and bones, garlic, sage, grapes, raisins, bread dough, macadamia nuts, chocolate, alcohol, and the artificial sweetener xylitol.”